The Reidemeister spectra of low dimensional crystallographic groups: Calculation of Reidemeister spectra

 \end{corollary} This decomposition means that we only need to consider finitely many \(d \in \RR^n\) for every \(D \in N_F\).
 The following theorem formalises this. \begin{theorem} Let \(D \in N_F\).
 Then the set \(\{R(\varphi) \mid \varphi \in \Aut(\Gamma) \textrm{ with }\varphi|_{\ZZ^n} = D\}\) is finite. \end{theorem} \begin{proof} If no \(d \in \RR^n\) exists such that \(\xi_{(d,D)}\) is an automorphism, the set is empty.
 Otherwise, fix such \(d\) and let \(\varphi\) be any automorphism with \(\varphi|_{\ZZ^n} = D\).
 Using \cref{cor:decompxi} we know that there exist \(d^{base} \in \Delta^{base}\) and \(\iota \in \Inn(\Gamma)\) such that

 where the last equality is given by \cref{lem:equivreidemeisternumbers}.
 Thus

 which is finite because \(\Delta^{base}\) is finite. \end{proof}

-If \(N_F\) is a finite group, there are finitely many matrices \(D\) and finitely many elements \(d^{base} \in \Delta^{base}\) for which we need to run \cref{alg:Reidnr}.
-A GAP-implementation of the algorithm produced the results found in tables \ref{tbl:roodim3} and \ref{tbl:roodim4}.
+This allows us to calculate the entire Reidemeister spectrum of a crystallographic group \(\Gamma\) with finite normaliser \(N_F\).
+First, calculate the set \(\Delta^{base}\) as in the proof of \cref{thm:dbase}.
+Then, for every \(D \in N_F\), run \cref{alg:findd} to find a \(d\) such that \(\xi_{(d,D)}\) is an automorphism; and (if such \(d\) was found) use \cref{alg:Reidnr} to calculate \(R(\xi_{(d^{base}+d,D)})\) for every \(d^{base} \in \Delta^{base}\).
+A GAP-implementation of \cref{alg:Reidnr} produced the results found in tables \ref{tbl:roodim3} and \ref{tbl:roodim4}.
 Note that we have omitted the value \(\infty\) from the Reidemeister spectra in these tables.
 The Bieberbach groups are indicated by a star (\(*\)).

 From \cref{thm:finitenrReidnrs} we may also conclude the following: \begin{theorem} Let \(\Gamma\) be a crystallographic group with holonomy group \(F\).
-If \(N_F\) is finite, then the Reidemeister spectrum \(\Spec_R(\Gamma)\) is finite as well. \end{theorem}
+If \(N_F\) is finite, then the Reidemeister spectrum \(\Spec_R(\Gamma)\) is finite as well. \end{theorem} Note that the above theorem follows more directly from the fact that \(N_F\) is finite if and only if \(\Out(\Gamma)\) is finite (see \cite[page 69]{szcz12-1}) combined with \cref{lem:equivreidemeisternumbers}.